luanolidev/bot-optimus-typescript/README.md

+# bot-optimus-typescript

 ## About This Bot

-This comprehensive bot, known as bot-completo-optimus-store was meticulously crafted by Shotzzy157.
-It is designed to perform various tasks, such as [Bot with multiple systems including ID release system in FiveM and ticket system, etc].

 **Note:** All rights are reserved for this bot, and the sale of its source files is strictly prohibited.

+## Key Features

+Explore the various functionalities offered by this comprehensive bot:

+1. **Quick ID Release:** Use the `wlfash` command to swiftly release identifications efficiently.

+2. **Configurable Ticket System:** Easily manage your requests through a fully customizable ticket system.

+3. **Enhanced Moderation:** Leverage features such as autorole, custom entry messages, and more to keep your server organized.

-## How to start the Bot?
+## How to Start the Bot?

-To start the project, open your terminal and run the following command:
+To kick off the project, open your terminal and run the following command:

 ```bash
 npm i